w-Teilchen/aoc2024/README.md

-# aoc2024
+# Advent of Code
-My contributions to the Advent of Code 2024
+My contributions to the Advent of Code